Allow me to reiterate,

-- A few psuedo-Ominous Latin Chanting tracks on the Escaflowne soundtrack have lyrics that consist solely of repeating the word "Escaflowne" over and over again.
+- A few psuedo-Ominous Latin Chanting tracks on the soundtrack of The Vision of Escaflowne have lyrics that consist solely of repeating the word "Escaflowne" over and over again.

-- Another version of the theme tune takes this trope Up to Eleven, whereupon the entire song solely consists of only the title.
+- Exaggerated in the UK version, whereupon the entire song solely consists of only the title.